 A: In general, most GE animals that are being developed at this time are intended to pass their new GE traits on to their offspring.
 Such traits are called heritable.
 The initial GE animal and all of its descendants that have inherited the GE trait are called GE animals.
 Other GE animals have “non-heritable” traits, meaning that none of the offspring will have the trait.
 This guidance deals only with GE animals bearing heritable traits.

 Q: Is it possible that GE animals could displace or replace the conventional species?

 A: Over time, it is at least theoretically possible that certain GE traits might be widely adopted.
 For example, were ducks and chickens developed that could not carry or transmit avian influenza, it is possible that many producers of such animals, particularly in vulnerable parts of the world, would want to introduce that trait throughout their flocks.
 Such a trend would be no different than what already has occurred with the popular conventional livestock breeds currently used in agriculture.
 Such widespread adoption of any particular GE trait would likely be quite unusual.

 It also would be extremely unlikely for any GE animal to accidentally displace conventional animals.
 Most developers of the GE animals will likely control their breeding opportunities to further their business interests.
-For example, GE animals producing pharmaceutical products will likely be carefully confined in controlled conditions, such as limited access barns, to ensure that diseases or other contaminants do not make their way into the final pharmaceutical products.
+For example, GE animals producing pharmaceutical products must be carefully confined in controlled conditions, such as limited access barns, to ensure that diseases or other contaminants do not make their way into the final pharmaceutical products.